 - Remove the skins of peppers and the paper from the garlic.

-- in a blender the tomatillos, garlic, and jalapeno peppers.
+- Place in a blender the tomatillos, garlic, cilantro, and jalapeno peppers.
+Puree until the mixture is smooth.

 - While the peppers are cooling, cut the pork into bite-sized pieces.
 Salt the pork.